 One question I’m often asked if what my favorite hotel or hotel group is.
 Since most of my travel is funded through miles & points, I have my favorite brands that are bookable with points (St. Regis and Park Hyatt), though those aren’t true favorite brands if you take points out of the equation.
 Rather, Aman Resorts are by far my favorite resorts in the world.

-I’ve been fortunate enough to stay at more than a handful of their properties over the years, and in the back of my mind I’m always dreaming of my next Aman stay.
+I’ve been fortunate enough to stay at about a dozen of their properties over the years, and in the back of my mind I’m always dreaming of my next Aman stay.
 They’re that special.
 Unfortunately Aman doesn’t have a loyalty program, so in this post I wanted to talk about how to maximize value at Aman Resorts, and more.

 What are Aman Resorts?